pablodecm/paper-inferno/paper/paper.md

 data on the subatomic particles produced by energetic collision of protons, and acquired by highly complex detectors built around the collision point.
-Accurate data modelling is only available via stochastic simulation of a complicated chain of physical processes, from the underlying fundamental interaction to the subsequent particle interactions with the detector elements and their readout.
+Accurate data modelling is only available via Monte Carlo simulation of a complicated chain of physical processes, from the underlying fundamental interaction to the subsequent particle interactions with the detector elements and their readout.